 Alexa Plays the Wrong Thing

-Yet another annoying problem!
+Yet another annoying music problem!
 You ask Alexa to play your favorite song – and she plays something completely different.
 So now what?

 Just as with the previous issue, you’ll want to check what Alexa thought you said.
 Perhaps she got the artist or song pronunciation wrong.
 Repeat it again, more slowly and louder.